SomeWeekendReading/someweekendreading.github.io/quotes.md

 "However beautiful the strategy, you should occasionally look at the results." &mdash; attributed to [Winston Churchill](https://en.wikipedia.org/wiki/Winston_Churchill)

 "Laziness in doing stupid things can be a great virtue." &mdash; [James Hilton](https://en.wikipedia.org/wiki/James_Hilton_(novelist)), [_Lost Horizon_](https://en.wikipedia.org/wiki/Lost_Horizon), 1933.

+"On the one side spiritual freedom and truth, reason and culture, evolution and progress stand under the bright banner of science; on the other side, under the black flag of hierarchy, stand spiritual slavery and falsehood, irrationality and barbarism, superstition and retrogression" &ndash; [Ernst Haeckel](https://en.wikipedia.org/wiki/Ernst_Haeckel), 1874.
+Translated & quoted by [SJ Gould](https://en.wikipedia.org/wiki/Stephen_Jay_Gould), ["The Great Asymmetry"](https://www.science.org/doi/10.1126/science.279.5352.812), _Science_ 279:5352, 812-813 1998-Feb-06.
+The original is EH Haeckel, [_Anthropogenie: Keimes-und Stammes-Geschichte des Menschen_](https://wellcomecollection.org/works/r5g9xrng) (Engelmann, Leipzig, 1874), pp. xiii-xiv.

 ## The Statistical Ones